 The Company has retention programs for workers' compensation, general liability and owned and non-owned automobile liabilities for certain periods prior to December 1998 and for periods after December 2001.
 The Company is generally responsible for up to \$2.0 million per occurrence under these retention programs for workers' compensation and general liability exposures.
-The Company is also generally responsible for between \$500,000 and \$5.5 million per occurrence under these retention programs for owned and non-owned automobile liabilities depending on the year.
+The Company is also generally responsible for between \$500,000 and \$5.5 million per occurrence under these retention programs vary depending on the year covered and non-owned automobile liabilities depending on the year.
 Total insurance limits under these retention programs vary depending on the year covered and range up to \$110.0 million per occurrence for general liability and owned and non-owned automobile liabilities and up to the applicable statutory limits for workers' compensation.

 Casualty insurance reserves relating to the Company's retention programs are based on undiscounted actuarial estimates.
 These estimates are based on historical information and on certain assumptions about future events.
 Changes in assumptions for such factors as medical costs and legal actions, as well as changes in actual experience, could cause these estimates to change in the near term.
 The Company generally receives estimates of outstanding casualty insurance exposures from its independent actuary twice per year and differences between these estimated actuarial exposures and the Company's recorded amounts are adjusted as appropriate.
-The Company had reserves for these programs of \$56.5 million and \$54.6 million as of January 2, 2022 and January 3, 2021, respectively.
+The Company had reserves for these programs of \$57.6 million and \$56.5 million as of January 1, 2023 and January 2, 2022, respectively.